Garfield Lam, Postgraduate Certificate Digital Preservation by Distance Learning

 Can’t think of any other place for my Masters: Right from the first welcome and orientation, staff made me feel really welcomed and were always willing to respond to questions and provide guides.
 The course presentation was simple but in-depth.
 My fellow students from all around the world provided a wonderful social environment of cultural intersection that reduced us all to one motivated and networking family.
 As a working Distance Learning student, this was just the perfect model for me – enabled me to translate classroom to practice in an incremental and convenient way, especially as University Librarian.

 Louise Emery, BSc Information and Library Studies by Distance Learning

-I began studying for my BSc Econ in Information and library studies in 2013 via the distance learning program at Aberystwyth University and graduated with a first class degree this summer.
+I began studying for my BSc in Information and library studies in 2013 via the distance learning program at Aberystwyth University and graduated with a first class degree.
 Studying in this way was ideal as it allowed me a financially viable way of furthering my education whilst continuing to work full-time.

 The course content was highly relevant to my work as senior library assistant in a public library and because distance learning students set their own submission dates, the workload feels manageable and allows for changes in circumstances making it a very flexible method of study.

 Attending the study schools at Aberystwyth was a really enjoyable experience and I made some great friends who supported and encouraged me through my studies and that I still keep in touch with.